Skip to content

 171. Suspension or exclusion criteria for suppliers?

-The company states it will terminate commercial relations with the supplier if found any violation or breach against the 'Code of Conduct for Suppliers of Raw Materials'.
+The company states that it will terminate commercial relations with the supplier if found any violation or breach against the 'Code of Conduct for Suppliers of Raw Materials'.
 Further, it agreed upon timeframes for action that should be within one working week, depending on the severity and complexity of the case.

 • P